tasosger/UniPath-MVC/README.md

 ## 🌟 Project Overview
 Welcome to **UniPath Capsule System**, an innovative **e-learning platform** designed to enhance student engagement through interactive educational capsules.
 Built using **Microsoft .NET Core MVC**, this project brings a structured and immersive learning experience to users.
+This project implements the CompleteCapsule use case of the complete UniPath Project.

 ---